bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Returns the last [child](https://dom.spec.whatwg.org/#concept-tree-child) that is an [element](https://dom.spec.whatwg.org/#concept-element); otherwise null.

-[Document/prepend](https://developer.mozilla.org/en-US/docs/Web/API/Document/prepend "The Document.prepend() method inserts a set of Node objects or DOMString objects before the first child of the document.
-DOMString objects are inserted as equivalent Text nodes.")
+[Document/prepend](https://developer.mozilla.org/en-US/docs/Web/API/Document/prepend 'The Document.prepend() method inserts a set of Node objects or DOMString objects before the first child of the document.
+DOMString objects are inserted as equivalent Text nodes.')

 In all current engines.